 Overview of the Department

 The Middle School humanities program blends the conceptual learning of history, English and current events with core literacy skills.
 The team uses a workshop model and asks students to actively take the role of historian and author.
-The Humanities department consists of five teachers over grades 5-8 collaborating within and across disciplines to build a passion for reading and writing.
+The Humanities department consists of four teachers over grades 5-8 collaborating within and across disciplines to build a passion for reading and writing.
 These skills are developed through activities that challenge students and inspire them to explore across genres.
 Woodland School’s teachers are no longer the keepers of knowledge and are instead facilitators of student-centered learning.
 They accomplish this by engaging learners in authentic scholarship that connects them through fun and engaging real-world situations.
 Teachers are encouraged to immerse students in collaborative learning experiences, critical thinking skills, and evidence based explanations.

 Woodland School seeks an inspiring Middle School Humanities teacher who develops students’ passions and curiosities, and helps them think deeply about the world through various lenses of history, literature, and media.
 We want our students to find their voices and express their ideas confidently through the spoken and written word.
-The position requires maintaining a full teaching load, serving as an adviser to a small cohort students, and active support of various student life activities.
+The position requires maintaining a full teaching load, serving as an advisor to a small cohort students, and active support of various student life activities.

 Minimum Qualifications (Knowledge, Skills, and Abilities)